Easthampton, Massachusetts: Geography

 Easthampton is just south of the geographic center of Hampshire County.
 It is bordered by Southampton and Westhampton to its west, by Holyoke in Hampden County to its east and south, and by Northampton to its north.
 It also has a river boundary with Hadley to its northeast across the Connecticut River.
 The western flanks of Mount Tom and Mount Nonotuck form its eastern boundary.

 Massachusetts Route 10 passes through the center of Easthampton as Main Street and Northampton Street, leading northeast 5 mi to the center of Northampton and southwest 4 mi to Southampton.
 Massachusetts Route 141 (Union Street, Cottage Street, and Holyoke Street) leads southeast from the center of Easthampton 6 mi past Mount Tom to Holyoke.
-Interstate 91 and U.S. Route 5 cross the northeast tip of Easthampton near the Connecticut River, leading north to Northampton and south to Holyoke.
+Interstate 91 and U.S. Route 5 cross the northeastern tip of Easthampton near the Connecticut River, leading north to Northampton and south to Holyoke.

 According to the U.S. Census Bureau, the city of Easthampton has a total area of 35.2 sqkm, of which 34.5 sqkm are land and 0.7 sqkm, or 2.02%, are water.
-The Manhan River crosses Easthampton north of the city center, flowing into The Oxbow, a former channel of the Connecticut River, at the northeast end of the city.
+The Manhan River crosses Easthampton north of the city center, flowing into The Oxbow, a former channel of the Connecticut River, at the northeastern end of the city.